SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 SCOPE 3: STORED IN WOOD RESIDUALS WE SELL

-In 2023, our wood products facilities utilized an average of 19% of the wood residuals they produced for fuel in their boilers to generate thermal energy in the form of steam and approximately 81% of the wood residuals generated were sold for a wide range of end uses.
+In 2024, our wood products facilities utilized an average of 19% of the wood residuals they produced for fuel in their boilers to generate thermal energy in the form of steam and approximately 81% of the wood residuals were sold for a wide range of end uses.
 We estimate the average carbon stored in the wood residuals sold and we do not include the carbon stored in internally utilized wood residuals in that estimate.

-SCOPE 1 EMISSIONS: DIRECT EMISSIONS FROM OUR OPERATIONS
+SCOPE 1: DIRECT EMISSIONS FROM OUR OPERATIONS

 Scope 1 emissions are greenhouse gas (GHG) emissions that are emitted directly from our activities in our corporate, our timberlands, our wood products facilities, and real estate operations.
 These emissions are emitted from stationary sources and associated control devices (boilers, kilns, dryers, and a regenerative catalytic oxidizer (RCO)), mobile sources (fork trucks, log yard equipment, company-owned vehicles), long-term storage of wood residuals at our mills, and the methane (CH4) and nitrous oxide (N2O) emissions from biomass combustion.

 To consistently calculate Scope 1 emissions, we use the National Council for Air and Stream Improvement (NCASI) tool.
 This approach uses methodology and emission factors consistent with guidance from the International Panel on Climate Change, and it reflects widely accepted protocols such as the Greenhouse Gas Protocol.
-This tool calculates CO2 , CH4 , and N2O emissions from wood products manufacturing facilities and their ancillary operations.
+This tool calculates CO2, CH4, and N2O emissions from wood products manufacturing facilities and their ancillary operations.
 Scope 1 emissions from our timberlands and real estate segments are also calculated with this methodology.

 The calculations involve the following:

 Emissions generated from biogenic carbon occur from the production of energy fueled by the use of wood residuals at our wood products facilities.
-These emissions in 2023 were 520,000 metric tons of CO2 and were not included in our GHG direct Scope 1 emissions.
+These emissions in 2024 were 500,000 metric tons of CO2 and were not included in our GHG direct Scope 1 emissions.
 Biogenic CO2 emissions can be considered carbon neutral given the residual wood used for energy has a net sequestration benefit as areas harvested are replanted and the CO2 absorption cycle is renewed as the forests grow.
-These biogenic emissions are also not additive to the carbon released into the atmosphere because they are considered part of the natural carbon cycle and as a result, they are preferable to the alternative use of fossil fuels.
+These biogenic emissions are also not additive to the carbon released into the atmosphere because they are considered part of the natural carbon cycle and as a result, are preferable to the alternative use of fossil fuels.

 Scope 2 emissions are GHG emissions associated with the production of the grid electricity used at our facilities and offices.
 For the electricity used onsite, there are emissions offsite associated with the production of that electricity.
 These emissions vary depending on the method of production of the electricity, with fossil fuels having high emission factors and renewable sources having low emission factors.
 Emission factors for electricity production vary by region and source of the grid electricity.
 Although these emissions are indirect, the user has some control over the amount of electricity used.

 There are two methods for calculating Scope 2 emissions.
 The GHG Protocol Scope 2 Guidance defines both methods.
 A location-based method reflects the average emissions intensity of grids on which energy consumption occurs (using grid-average emissions factor data).
 A market-based method reflects emissions from electricity that companies have purposefully chosen.
-This method would include any type of contract with a utility and can take into account renewable energy credits (RECs), Alternative Energy Credits (AEC’s), or other energy attribute certificates.
+This method would include any type of contract with a utility and can account for renewable energy credits (RECs), Alternative Energy Credits (AEC’s), or other energy attribute certificates.
 To calculate the emissions associated with our electricity usage, we use the same NCASI tool as used in Scope 1, which follows the GHG Protocol.
 We calculate Scope 2 emissions using both location-based and market-based methods.
 Location-based Scope 2 emissions are calculated with regional emission factors, while market-based Scope 2 emissions are calculated with utility-specific emission factors.

 The calculations involve the following:

-Our consolidated location-based Scope 2 GHG emissions were approximately 59,000 metric tons of CO2e in 2023, using the most up to date emission factors from EPA’s eGRID.4 Our market-based Scope 2 emissions were 36,000 metric tons of CO2e in 2023, using the most up to date utility-specific emission factors from our electricity providers.
+Our consolidated location-based Scope 2 GHG emissions were approximately 55,000 metric tons of CO2e in 2024, using the most up to date emission factors from EPA’s eGRID.4 Our market-based Scope 2 emissions were 38,000 metric tons of CO2e in 2024, using the most up to date utility-specific emission factors from our electricity providers.

 While our location-based Scope 2 emissions calculations show a higher emissions quantity, the market-based approach is a more precise approach since it is using the emission factors with our specific electricity providers.
-Our market-based Scope 2 emissions calculation is lower, because our electricity provider in Arkansas has a much lower emission rate for electricity production than the Arkansas state average emission rate and includes any REC/AEC impacts.
+Our market-based Scope 2 emissions calculation is lower because our electricity provider in Arkansas has a much lower emission rate for electricity production than the Arkansas state average emission rate and includes any REC/AEC impacts.
 We have three facilities in Arkansas, so this results in a lower market-based Scope 2 emissions calculation.

 Scope 3 emissions, or indirect emissions, are the GHG emissions associated with our upstream and downstream value chain.
 These emissions are divided into 15 categories.
 These categories represent a wide array of emissions ranging from products and services that are paid for, to assets leased to other entities.